NashTech-Labs/katalon-studio-headless-test-execution/README.md

 - **Install the jdk-**
-  	</
+- </

 	sudo apt install default-jdk
   />

 - Install  the Selenium jar files
-- CLone the project into your system
+- Clone the project into your system
 - Export project in Eclipse IDE
   Add the Libraries into the Eclipse IDE